PaddlePaddle/PARL/examples/Application/Traffic-Light-Control/README.md

     + Different algorithms have different models.
 + obs_reward
     + Different algorithms have different obs and rewards generators.

-### Something about the Distributed Training

-We don't use the distributed traing or the parallel actors for collect the datas from the cityflow env, if you want to use the parallel actors with the cluster, you can refer to [here](https://github.com/PaddlePaddle/PARL/tree/develop/examples/A2C) or our [documentation](https://parl.readthedocs.io/en/latest/parallel_training/setup.html) for details.

-### Some Suggestions and Conclusions
-+ The classic method `max_pressure`, `solt` or `greedy`(just set green lights to the roads with the most vehicles) can get the not bad baselines, when you use the RL method, you can compare to those baselines to make sure there are no mistakes in the RL code and the training process.
-+ As for the just one intersection roadnet data, from our experiences:
-    + `presslight` can get the high baselines results, if you want to get better results, you can try `FRAP` in your own data, if the flow data and the roadnet is easy without so many vehicles, `presslight` maybe better.
-+ If your roadnet contains hundreds intersections, it is unrealistic to make each model to each agent(intersection), you can choose to train with that all the intersections share one common model and one buffer.
-As for the complicated scene, the complicated model `FRAR`, `Colight`,`GAT` or `multi-agents` methods may be better.
-+ The replay memory size and the gamma doesn't matter much from our experiences.
-+ As the reward is hard or inappropriate to design, we suggest that the `ES` maybe a better choice, and we also have tested same data with the [ES](https://github.com/PaddlePaddle/PARL/tree/develop/benchmark/torch/ES), just use the negative average travel time as the fitness(rewards), it can get the better results when we create enough actors in the [cluster](https://parl.readthedocs.io/en/latest/parallel_training/setup.html).
-+ The RL methods is just overfitting the env with the specific flow and roadnet data, maybe when evaluating the results we can test the model with different flow or roadnet data?

 ### Reference
 + [Parl](https://parl.readthedocs.io/en/latest/parallel_training/setup.html)